GAME RESULTGame Result

 Naito's ejection disrupts game plan

 There was no lack of strategy in Tokyo.
-After the game, Coach Okuma looked back and said, "If we could have held the first half to 0, we could have taken a more aggressive approach in the second half, pushing the whole team forward and winning the ball in higher positions...
-However, we had to reconsider the game plan itself due to that unexpected incident..."
-As Coach Okuma said, we were well aware that the opponent would dominate the ball, and we believed that we could manage if we held the first half to 0.
-In fact, DF Fujiyama was doing a great job, showing sharp attacking participation through his lone efforts, and MF Koike was also functioning well as a good link in the attack.
-As mentioned earlier, the attacking line on both sides was too cautious and fearful of the opposing team, which hindered the momentum of our attacks.
-However, Coach Okuma believed that there was a chance to win by pushing forward in the second half according to his game plan.
-But even that game plan was disrupted by an unexpected incident in the 33rd minute of the first half, when right fullback Naito had to leave the field due to pain in his left hamstring.
-Naito was a central figure in the tactics we had been working on during this break, which focused on winning the ball in higher positions and launching attacks with momentum.
-His absence from the pitch meant that we had to rethink the entire plan.
+After the match, Coach Okuma reflected, "If we had kept the first half at zero, we could have taken a more forward-leaning approach in the second half and regained control by winning the ball at a higher position...
+However, due to that unexpected incident, we had to reconsider the game plan itself..."
+As Coach Okuma said, we were fully aware that the opponent would dominate the ball, and we thought we could manage if we kept the first half at zero.
+In fact, DF Fujiyama was performing well, showing sharp attacking participation despite being isolated, and the defensive midfielder Koike was functioning well as a good relay point in attack.
+As mentioned earlier, the attacking players on both sides were too fearful of their opponents and were too withdrawn, which hindered the momentum of the attack, but Coach Okuma believed that there was a chance of victory by pushing forward more in the second half.
+However, that plan collapsed due to an unexpected incident in the 33rd minute of the first half when right-back Naito had to leave the field due to pain in his left hamstring.
+Naito was a central figure in the tactics we had been working on during this break, which focused on "winning the ball at a higher position and launching an attack with momentum from there," and his departure from the pitch meant that we had to reconsider the plan itself.

 Kominato, who replaced Naito, is a center back by profession, and he was able to strengthen the defense in one-on-one situations.
 However, a reassessment of the strategy of "going for goals to win" became necessary.